 What should you get instead of the Skullcandy Indy Evo?

-The Jabra Elite 3 is only $10 USD more expensive than the Skullcandy Indy Evo, and it has the same IP55 rating, an app with more EQ preset options and Spotify integration, and aptX support.
+The Jabra Elite 3 is nearly the same price as the Skullcandy Indy Evo, and it has the same IP55 rating, an app with more EQ preset options and Spotify integration, and aptX support.
 It also has better isolation, and the frequency response, while still bassy, is closer to our house curve.
-You can pick it up for $79.99 at Amazon.
+You can pick it up for $59 at Amazon.

 Frequently asked questions